chrisgrieser/nvim-chainsaw/README.md

 - [refactoring.nvim](https://github.com/ThePrimeagen/refactoring.nvim?tab=readme-ov-file#debug-features)
 - [logsitter](https://github.com/gaelph/logsitter.nvim)

-The other plugins are more feature-rich, while, while `nvim-chainsaw` tries to achieve the core functionality in a far more lightweight manner to keep maintenance minimal.
+The other plugins are more feature-rich, while `nvim-chainsaw` tries to achieve the core functionality in a far more lightweight manner to keep maintenance minimal.

 <!-- vale Google.FirstPerson = NO -->
-## Credits
+## About the developer
 In my day job, I am a sociologist studying the social mechanisms underlying the digital economy.
 For my PhD project, I investigate the governance of the app economy and how software ecosystems manage the tension between innovation and